-Amazon's inaugural smart speaker is back with a whole new look, a built-in Zigbee smart hub, and more potential under its new 100 per cent recycled hood.
-You don’t need an especially keen eye to realise that Amazon has started from scratch for this fourth-generation Echo.
+Amazon's popular smart speaker is back with a whole new look in its fourth generation.
+It also has a built-in Zigbee smart hub this time round, and more potential under its new 100 per cent recycled hood.
+You don’t need an especially keen eye to realise that Amazon has started from scratch for this fourth-gen Echo.

 The cylinder design has gone, in favour of a Magic 8-Ball-esque sphere, and perhaps fittingly you can ask it any question you want – as long as it’s plugged in to power and linked to your wi-fi.
-We raised an eyebrow when we first saw the new orb-like Echo, but Apple recently unveiled a bijou HomePod mini that looks much the same, and that’s being taken quite seriously.
+We raised an eyebrow when we first saw the new orb-like Echo, but Apple's bijou HomePod mini looks much the same, and that’s being taken quite seriously.